-(Formerly known as: History and Appreciation of Art) (Same as: Art G105)
+(Formerly known as: History and Appreciation of Art)

 This is a survey of prehistoric art to the Renaissance period, stressing the basic principles and history of art demonstrated in painting, sculpture, and architecture.
 Illustrated lectures, reading, and museum reports are included in the course.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Art majors planning to transfer should enroll in Art G105.
 UC Credit Limitations: Humanities G100 and G100H combined--maximum credit, one course.
 Transferable to CSU; UC.
-(CAN ART 2)